 - Prof. Joe Smith, class instructor

-Make your own "personal introduction" post to the class to get the ball rolling.
+- Make your own "personal introduction" post to the class via an introduction discussion board.
 In your post, tell students what information you would like them to include in their own introductions.

-Review the personal introductions that your students post to the class discussion forum and respond to each, or to the entire class in a single note, as a way of welcome.
+- Review the personal introductions that your students post to the class discussion forum and respond to each, or to the entire class in a single note, as a way to welcome your students.

-Contact students who have not yet accessed your Blackboard or course site.
-In Blackboard, you can easily see who has, and has not, accessed your class.
+- Contact students who have not yet accessed your Brightspace or course site (click here to learn how to view learner's progress in your course).
+In Brightspace, you can easily see who has, and has not, accessed your class.
 If a student hasn't accessed the class yet, there may be a problem that needs your attention.

-How often you check the class is an individual decision, but you should let your students know, up front, how often they can expect to hear from you.
+How often you check the class is an individual decision, but you should let your students know how often they can expect to hear from you.
 Checking in at least once each business day and once over the weekend is a good way to keep in touch and to keep the e-mail and discussion forums from piling too high!

-Monitor the class e-mail tool for new messages
+- Monitor the class email tool for new messages (if applicable).

-Grade all assignments.
-Students appreciate timely feedback on their assignments...and will let you know if they feel they are waiting too long!
+- Check for submitted assignments.
+Students appreciate timely feedback on their assignments and will let you know if they feel they are waiting too long!

 Once a week (preferably on the same day each week) we recommend that you: